akoskm/akoskm.github.io/_posts/2019-09-12-typescript-practical-example-prop-type.md

 Of course, TypeScript does a lot more than that.
 It adds types to JavaScript, which makes your code more readable and easier to maintain.
 It makes some editors smarter, enhances autocomplete features, and shows information about the TypeScript types you're using and many more.

-We'll work on the sidebar-table app from the previous post, which still has the prop repetitions: https://codesandbox.io/s/table-sidebar-layout-without-usecontext-xk591.
+We'll work on the sidebar-table app from the previous post, which still has the prop repetitions: [https://codesandbox.io/s/table-sidebar-layout-without-usecontext-xk591].
-To get started with TypeScript in your project, I recommend following one of the official guides: https://www.typescriptlang.org/samples/index.html.
+To get started with TypeScript in your project, I recommend following one of the [official guides](https://www.typescriptlang.org/samples/index.html).
 Here we'll jump straight into adding types to the app.

 One of the things I like about TypeScript is that you can add it incrementally to your project.
 You can introduce TypeScript only to some parts of your codebase and leave the rest of the app untouched.